uzulim/hades/README.md

 <img width="1008" alt="banner" src="https://github.com/uzulim/hades/assets/56029596/dc1956c7-da1c-4591-8118-014e690f5bc4">

-by Uzu Lim, Harald Oberhauser, and Vidit Nanda
+[Paper link.](https://arxiv.org/abs/2311.04171) Created by Uzu Lim, Harald Oberhauser, and Vidit Nanda

 HADES is a fast singularity detection algorithm.
 Singularities are points in data where the Manifold Hypothesis fails, such as cusps and self-intersections.
-HADES does *not* use topological methods, and instead works by:

-1. Locally performing dimensionality reduction, and then
-2. Performing a kernel goodness-of-fit test against the uniform distribution over a disk.
+HADES does *not* use topological methods, and instead works by (1) Locally applying dimensionality reduction and then (2) Performing a kernel goodness-of-fit test.
 HADES stands for *Hypothesis-testing Algorithm for Detection and Exploration of Singularities*.

 ## Installation.